Enlightenment Intensive

-An Enlightenment Intensive is a group retreat designed to enable a spiritual enlightenment experience within a relatively short time.
-Devised by Americans Charles Berner and his wife, Ava Berner, in the 1960s.
-The format combines the self-enquiry meditation method popularised by Ramana Maharshi with interpersonal communication processes such as the dyad structure of co-counselling in a structure that resembles both a traditional Zen sesshin (meditation retreat) and group psychotherapy.
+An Enlightenment Intensive is a group retreat designed to enable an enlightenment experience or an experience of nondualism within a relatively short time.
+Devised by Americans Charles Berner and his wife, Ava Berner, the format combines the self-enquiry meditation method popularised by Ramana Maharshi with interpersonal communication processes in a structure that resembles both a traditional Zen sesshin (meditation retreat) and group psychotherapy.
 Religious teachings and philosophical concepts are generally avoided.